 To measure a horse’s height, use a measuring stick or tape to measure from the ground to the highest point of the withers, the ridge between the shoulder blades.
 This ensures an accurate height in ‘hands,’ the standard unit.
 Knowing this method helps in understanding a horse’s true height and health.

-The average horse stands between 15 to 16 hands tall, translating to about 5 to 5.5 feet at the shoulder.
+The average horse stands between 15 and 16 hands tall, translating to about 5 and 5.5 feet at the shoulder.
 However, height varies by breed.
 Ponies, for example, are under 14.2 hands, while draft horses can exceed 17 hands.

 This range helps to categorize horses for different roles, from riding to heavy labor.
 Knowing the average height helps in selecting the right horse for your needs, whether for riding, showing, or work.